Agenda

 - The condition

-block is executed even though the second condition (a > c
+a > b), the code inside theifblock is executed even though the second condition (a > c) is false.

 Summary